smiling baby lying on white mat

 In the first few months, your baby doesn’t have voluntary control of their hands or movements enough to self-soothe.

 This is not to say they can’t fall asleep independently if you read their sleep cues and wake windows right, but they will depend on you to help settle them to sleep.
 That’s why your newborn might fall asleep on the breast, by rocking or patting, or in the car.
-Grab my free newborn sleep cue and wake window guide here!

 Newborns cycle between deep Sleep and active Sleep.
 Your newborn falls into a deep sleep shortly after they fall asleep which is why getting them to a drowsy state can be effective to help them drift off to slumber.
-Learn more in my newborn sleep and feeding guide!

-However, as your baby grows and their sleep patterns evolve, this association may lose it’s effectiveness, leading to frustration and exhaustion for both parent and child.
+However, as your baby grows and their sleep patterns evolve, this association may lose its effectiveness, leading to frustration and exhaustion for both parent and child.

 benefits of self soothing behaviors